Photo ©Atanasio+ Martinez

 “Addressing the visual assumptions of the medium, Bianca Juarez’s ceramics look as if they were recently excavated yet are produced in oxidation and multiple firings.
 Her works suggest a passing of time that has yet to occur; considering the process of history as a form of invention that is more subjective than objective” - Annie Wharton, Curator Ladies’ Room LA.

-Bianca's work is available through Craig Krull Gallery in Los Angeles and Flow Modern in Palm Springs.
+Bianca's work is available through Craig Krull Gallery and JF Chen in Los Angeles.